Friday, November 12, 2010

 BlackSheep Thwarts Firesheep Intruders

-Firesheep, a Firefox add-on for snooping on Twitter and Facebook logins on open Wi-Fi connections caused quite a storm when it was released.
+Firesheep, a for snooping on and logins on open Wi-Fi connections caused quite a storm when it was released.
 It went on to show how insecure your computer could be.

 The exploit could snoop on unprotected Wi-Fi connections and retrieve login cookies for Twitter and Facebook, which could then be used to login to a users account and access their data.
 If you are using an open Wi-Fi connection, the first thing to do is to to secure your Wi-Fi connection.
 If you need help with it, read our earlier guides Wi-Fi Demystified I and Wi-Fi Demystified II.